-A waste management plan would be developed prior to construction of the proposed airport as part of the construction environmental management framework.
-The plan would collate measures to manage resource consumption and waste generation and would be developed in consultation with the relevant State authorities including the NSW Environment Protection Authority.
-The waste management plan is explained further in Section 25.6.1.
+Waste management plans would be developed as part of the environmental management framework for the proposed airport discussed in Chapter 28 (Volume 2b).
+The plan would collate measures to manage resource consumption and waste generation and would be developed in consultation with the relevant State authorities including the NSW Environment Protection Authority (EPA).
+The waste management plans are explained further in Section 25.6.1.